Education and qualifications:

 What do you find most enjoyable about your job?

-Being part of the project management team, I’ve always enjoy working with people from different backgrounds, cultures, engineering disciplines and work experiences.
+Being part of the project management team, I’ve always enjoyed working with people from different backgrounds, cultures, engineering disciplines and work experiences.
 Integration of information and bridging the information gap from different stakeholders is one of the things that I always enjoy.

 Is there a great professional achievement or high-profile accomplishment that you would like to tell us about?